 Jereco O. Paloma

-Acquiring college education is something that’s very important to me and my family.
-Personally, I finished college through full grant from a private college in the southern part of the country that specializes in medical degrees where I graduated with a degree in BS in Psychology.
+Obtaining a college education is very important to me and my family.
+I attended college with a full grant from a private college that specializes in medical degrees in the southern part of the country, and I graduated with a BS degree in Psychology.

-Working with the College Funding Resource gives me the opportunity to help fellow students acquire good education in my own little ways.
+Working with College Funding Resource gives me the opportunity to help fellow students acquire good education in my own way.